rizal72/Aerial/README.md

 UPDATE:
 =======
-I've made Aerial compatible with the latest version of Kali (Kali-Rolling).
+I've made Aerial compatible with the latest version of Kali Linux (4.4).

 What is it ?
 =======